+ARTICLE II

-ARTICLE II: Business Practices
+Business Practices

-The purposes of the Cooperative are to meet the needs of its Members-Owners on a cooperative basis and to support and promote the cooperative movement.
+The purposes of the Cooperative are to meet the needs of its Members on a cooperative basis and to support and promote the cooperative movement.

-Non-Member-Owners may purchase goods from the Cooperative, but a non-Member-Owner shall be entitled to patronage refunds only as credit towards the purchase of ten shares of Class A Common Stock.
+Non-Members may purchase goods from the Cooperative, but a non-Member shall be entitled to patronage refunds only as credit towards the purchase of ten shares of Class A Common Stock.

+ARTICLE III

-ARTICLE III: Membership
+Membership

-Becoming a Member-Owner.
-A person, of eighteen (18) years of age, or an entity may become a Member-Owner of the Cooperative:
+Becoming a Member.
+A person, of eighteen (18) years of age, or an entity may become a Member of the Cooperative:

 - a.
-Upon full payment for ten (10) shares of Class A Common Stock; or - b.
+Upon full payment for or agreed transfer of ten (10) shares of Class A Common Stock; or - b.
 Upon being credited with patronage refunds sufficient to buy ten (10) shares of Class A Common Stock, and - c.
 By satisfying all other requirements provided in these Bylaws, the Cooperative's Certificate of Organization, and as may be required by law.

 Membership Defined.
-The Membership shall consist of all the Member-Owners of the Cooperative.
+The Membership shall consist of all the Members of the Cooperative.

 Withdrawal from Membership.
-At such time as a person or entity fails to meet any of the requirements of becoming a Member-Owner the person or entity shall cease to be a Member-Owner.
-A person or entity may be removed as a Member-Owner pursuant to NH RSA 301-A:20 or as otherwise allowed by law.
+At such time as a person or entity fails to meet any of the requirements of becoming a Member the person or entity shall cease to be a Member.
+A person or entity may be removed as a Member pursuant to NH RSA 301-A:20 or as otherwise allowed by law.

 Presentation of Bylaws.
-A copy of these Bylaws shall be given to each Member-Owner upon becoming a Member-Owner, and the Member-Owner shall be notified of the significance of the constructive consent provision of Section 5, below.
+A copy of these Bylaws shall be given to each Member upon becoming a Member, and the Member shall be notified of the significance of the constructive consent provision of Section 5, below.

-Constructive Consent of Member-Owners.
-Each person who hereafter applies for and is accepted as a Member-Owner of the Cooperative and each Member-Owner of this Cooperative on the effective date of this Bylaw, who continues as a Member-Owner after such date shall, by such act alone, consent that the amount of any distributions with respect to his or her patronage occurring after the date of adoption of this Bylaw, which are made in written notices of allocation (as defined in Section 1388 of the Internal Revenue Code) and which are received by the person or Member-Owner from the Cooperative, will be taken into account by the person or Member-Owner at their stated dollar amounts in the manner provided in Section 1385 (a) of the Internal Revenue Code in the taxable year in which such written notices of allocation are received by the person or Member-Owner.
+Constructive Consent of Members.
+Each person who hereafter applies for and is accepted as a Member of the Cooperative and each Member of this Cooperative on the effective date of this Bylaw, who continues as a Member after such date shall, by such act alone, consent that the amount of any distributions with respect to his or her patronage occurring after the date of adoption of this Bylaw, which are made in written notices of allocation (as defined in Section 1388 of the Internal Revenue Code) and which are received by the person or Member from the Cooperative, will be taken into account by the person or Member at their stated dollar amounts in the manner provided in Section 1385 (a) of the Internal Revenue Code in the taxable year in which such written notices of allocation are received by the person or Member.

 Shares Non-assessable.
-No Member-Owner of the Cooperative may be held liable for the debts of the Cooperative beyond amounts credited towards Membership shares.
+No Member of the Cooperative may be held liable for the debts of the Cooperative beyond amounts credited towards Membership shares.

+ARTICLE IV

-ARTICLE IV: Rights of Member-Owners
+Rights of Members

 Membership Control.
-The Member-Owners shall elect a Board of Directors to administer the affairs of the Cooperative.
-Through these Bylaws, the Member-Owners delegate to the Board of Directors certain powers and responsibilities but retain for the Member-Owners the power and the right to amend the Bylaws and the Certificate of Organization and such other rights and powers as expressly provided herein and in the Certificate of Organization or as provided by law.
+The Members shall elect a Board of Directors to administer the affairs of the Cooperative.
+Through these Bylaws, the Members delegate to the Board of Directors certain powers and responsibilities but retain for the Members the power and the right to amend the Bylaws and the Certificate of Organization and such other rights and powers as expressly provided herein and in the Certificate of Organization or as provided by law.